 After graduating from the University of Liverpool with a Bachelor’s Degree in Engineering, Nathan worked in a variety of roles across the Hospitality and Events industry, during which he developed significant customer service experience.

-Joe studied English at Exeter University, before graduating from the Teach First programme.
+Joe studied English at Exeter University, before graduating from the Teach First programme and holds a Masters in Leadership from UCL.
 He worked at St Mary Magdalene Academy for eight years, a large all-through Academy in Islington, teaching English and leading on pupil achievement as the Deputy Head of Sixth Form.
 More recently, he held the position of Head of Sixth Form overseeing the school's co-curricular A-Level and International Baccalaureate programme.